Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 2 (Indian Economy and Development)
+• JPSC Paper: Paper 3 (Economy and Development) — Services sector contribution and employment trends.

-• Jharkhand Angle: Jharkhand’s emerging IT parks and service hubs contribute to local employment and export potential.
+• Jharkhand Angle: Jharkhand’s emerging IT parks and service hubs contribute to state employment; skill development initiatives in Ranchi and Jamshedpur focus on services sector jobs.

-What is the share of the services sector in India’s GDP as of 2024?
+What is the share of services sector in India’s GDP as of 2024?

 The services sector contributed 49.9% to India’s GDP in 2024, according to the World Bank.